AliAman500/vexter/README.md

 Additionally, I built a separate fully functional GUI program for designing individual rooms, their exits, tiles, sprites, dimensions, and how the rooms connect with each other.
 All this data was stored in a `.rmf` file and parsed when the world was being generated.

 Unfortunately, this is as far as development went due to the increasing demands of school, summer jobs, and eventually university.
-Despite the limited feature set, Vexter represents a significant personal achievement in game development, as all aspects of the game—art, animation, and gameplay—were created by me.
+Despite the limited feature set, Vexter represents a significant personal achievement in game development, as all aspects of the game—art, animation, programming, and gameplay—were created by me.

 ## Code Recovery and Preservation